 Before investing in Quillbot for AI detection purposes, it's worth knowing what you're paying for and whether it's actually worth it for that use case.

 Quillbot's free plan gives you 125 words per paraphrase with access to 2 modes.
 That's barely enough to test a single paragraph.
 The Premium plan costs $19.95/month on a monthly basis, or $8.33/month if you commit to an annual plan ($99.95/year).
 Verified students get a discounted rate of $6.25/month on the annual plan.
-There's also a Teams plan at $7.50/user/month for 2-10 seats.
+There's also a Teams plan for small groups of 2 to 10 seats.

 Premium unlocks all 7+ paraphrasing modes, unlimited word length, the grammar checker, summarizer, plagiarism checker, and translator.
 It's a solid writing assistant for legitimate use: grammar improvement, style refinement, and academic writing support.

 But here's the thing: if your primary goal is to bypass AI detection on AI-generated content, you're paying $100+ per year for a tool that independent testing shows still gets caught by Turnitin, GPTZero, Originality.ai, and Copyleaks.
-At that price point, a dedicated AI humanizer tool designed to actually pass detection is a significantly better investment — see our best AI humanizers ranking for the top options.
+At that price point, a dedicated AI humanizer built to actually pass detection is a better investment.
+UndetectedGPT's Plus plan runs $19.99/month, and there's a free tier to test it first.
+See our best AI humanizers ranking for the top options.

 Common Mistakes When Using Quillbot to Avoid Detection